DLRA Accredited Officials

 The licenses of the following individuals have been suspended or disqualified:

 Type of penalty

 End of suspension

-Please note that only those licences which are current and have been suspended or disqualified in the last 12 months are listed above.
-Please contact DLRA Officals Development Officer if you have any further queries.
+Please note that only those licenses which are current and have been suspended or disqualified in the last 12 months are listed above.
+Please contact DLRA Officials Development Officer if you have any further queries.

 SOCIAL MEDIA POLICY AND GUIDELINES

 DLRA and the Australian Officials Commission have put together the DLRA Social Media Policy, and accompanying Guidelines for the Use of Social Media.
 The Guidelines have been developed to assist officials and event organisers to ensure social media is used in a responsible and positive way.
 The Guidelines are useful to send out to officials prior to the meeting or to post up in a visible location during the event.